| | |

 Carrot Cake Cottage Cheese Pancakes

-Somehow these pancakes taste like a cross between carrot cake and the inside of a cinnamon roll and I’m not mad about it.
+Somehow, these cottage cheese pancakes taste like a cross between carrot cake and the inside of a cinnamon roll, and I’m not mad about it.
 They’re soft, fluffy, and protein-packed from the cottage cheese—and you already know I topped them with a thick maple cream cheese glaze because breakfast should feel a little extra sometimes.

 These are great if you’re in your meal prep era, your postpartum healing era, or your I just want pancakes without a sugar crash era.
 Bonus: the kids love them too, especially with extra glaze.